Copyright © 2021. All rights reserved.

-The popularity of exchange traded options has exploded in recent years in the investment community.
-Billions of dollars have been allocated into options-based strategies and mutual funds from both institutional and retail investors alike.
+The popularity of exchange-traded options has exploded in recent years in the investment community.
+Billions of dollars have been allocated to options-based strategies and mutual funds from both institutional and retail investors alike.

 Cboe Global Markets (Cboe) has been a major influence in the increase of volume by publishing their suite of Strategy Benchmark Indexes.
 Some of the more popular strategy indexes are the Cboe S&P 500 BuyWrite Index® (BXM), Cboe S&P 500 PutWrite Index (PUT), and the Cboe S&P 500 Iron Condor Index (CNDR).
 These indices are based on the premise that selling options takes advantage of a well known risk premium called the volatility risk premium (VRP).